Dhouti/TSymbiote/README.md

 It allows sending concurrent requests to multiple hosts.

 You can see the state of tailnet from the view of a host and surface debug information from multiple hosts at once.
-The Golang based binary is portable and should allow for easier remote debugging of clients on windows/macos/linux as well.
+The Golang based binary is portable and should allow for easier remote debugging of clients on macos/linux as well.
+I have not tested anything other than linux yet, i doubt windows will work out of the box either.

 This is very much a work in progres, `use at your own risk`.
+There are some broken features and things need to be moved around in the UI, but it's mostly functional.
 I make `no guarantees of security or functionality`, this is not a service that I would leaving running at all times.